 Modify the 3rd and 4th paragraph on p.75 as follows:

-If the Source Address Present field is set to 0, the source address is the same as the MAC source address and the Source Address field is omitted.
-When the Source Address Present field set to 1, the Source Address field is present in the Addressing fields.
+If the Source Address Present field is set to 0, the Source Address field is omitted from the Addressing fields.
+The Source Address field is omitted when it is the same as the MAC source address.
+When the Source Address Present field set to 1, the Source Address field is present.

-If the Destination Address Present field is set to 0, the destination address is the same as the MAC destination address and the Destination Address field is omitted.
-When the Destination Address Present field set to 1, the Destination Address field is present in the Addressing fields.
+If the Destination Address Present field is set to 0, the Destination Address field is omitted from the Addressing fields.
+The Destination Address is omitted when it is the same as the MAC destination address or when the data frame is to be sent to the mesh root.
+When the Destination Address Present field set to 1, the Destination Address field is present.

 Insert the following text after the fourth paragraph on p.42